sql-machine-learning/elasticdl/elasticdl/python/data/recordio_gen/recordio_data_preparation_tutorial.md

 ## PySpark Job on Google Cloud
-If your data amount is huge so that it can't fit into your local disk, this is the approach you want to use.
+If your amount of data is so huge that it can't fit into your local disk, this is the approach you want to use.
 In this tutorial we use [Google Filestore](https://cloud.google.com/filestore/) as our training data storage.
 We also tried [Google Cloud Storage](https://cloud.google.com/storage/), which is not a good fit for our use case(see [here](https://github.com/wangkuiyi/elasticdl/issues/381#issuecomment-500686228)).
 Here are the steps to run our PySpark job on Google Cloud:
 1. Set up the Google Cloud SDK and project following [here](https://cloud.google.com/sdk/docs/quickstarts) based on your OS.

 2. Upload the [initialization script](TODO: add the link here once this PR is merged), which will install all dependencies we need to Spark cluster, to your Google Cloud Storage: